Extended School Year Program

 The Paul Center Extended School Year (ESY) Program serves students ages 4 to 22 who have moderate to severe developmental and cognitive disabilities.
 The program provides the summer/extended year component of the Individualized Educational Plan (IEP) for students meeting the criteria.
 Student groups are developed by age, learning needs, and social skills.
 Individual learning styles and needs are accommodated within each group.

 Student IEP goals and objectives are used in the planning of instruction.
 Curriculum Supervisors and licensed Special Education Teachers are responsible for the implementation of instruction consistent with the stated summer goals in student IEPs and profiles.
 Teachers develop lesson plans to address academics, while supporting communication, cognitive, fine and gross motor, social, and behavioral needs.
 Support staff are available to assist their students throughout the program day to provide program consistency and follow-through.
 Our 16 acre campus is set up to encourage learning in a variety of unique indoor and outdoor environments, including the cabin areas, Barrett Student Center, Nature Trails, and in-ground pool.

-Applications for The Paul Center Extended School Year program are available year-round (link to application?).
+Applications for The Paul Center Extended School Year program are available year-round.
 Applications can be submitted by school districts, human service agencies and individual families.
 We strongly encourage families to work with the Student’s School Placement Team throughout the admissions process.